ChronoSheets/ChronoSheets-PHP-Client/docs/Api/ReportsApi.md

 );
 $startDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The start date for the date range.
 Report data in the response is after this date
 $endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The end date for the date range.
 Report data in the response is before this date
-$xChronosheetsAuth = "xChronosheetsAuth_example"; // string | The ChronoSheets Auth Token
+$xChronosheetsAuth = 'xChronosheetsAuth_example'; // string | The ChronoSheets Auth Token
-$userIds = "userIds_example"; // string | A comma-separated list of user Ids, if you want to filter the report data to particular users.
+$userIds = 'userIds_example'; // string | A comma-separated list of user Ids, if you want to filter the report data to particular users.
 If you want all, send a blank string.
-$sort = "sort_example"; // string | Decide which column to sort on
+$sort = 'sort_example'; // string | Decide which column to sort on
-$order = "order_example"; // string | Decide which direction to sort the column
+$order = 'order_example'; // string | Decide which direction to sort the column
 $skip = 56; // int | Skip this many rows
 $take = 56; // int | Take this many rows